LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 restriction in the long crawl scenario).

 The game scenarios, as ordered by their number, lead the player along an optional story arc.
-The first two scenarios also double as tutorials that offer rudimentary preparation for the main game, the long crawl.
+The first two scenarios double as tutorials that offer rudimentary preparation for the main game, the long crawl.
 They gradually introduce exploration, stealth and melee combat, helping the player develop his repertoire of squad formations and move patterns, suitable for different tactical contexts.
-When you die, remember to scan the defeat message of the scenario for hints of strategies known to work in the given tactical context.
+When the player loses, it helps to scan the defeat message of the scenario for hints of strategies known to work in the given tactical context.
-Or don't, if you wish to puzzle out the tactics yourself --- there is really not so many moving parts to figure, at least in the short scenarios.
+Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not so many moving parts to figure, at least in the short scenarios.
-In any case, seriously consider playing the small scenarios alongside the main long crawl game mode, or you may miss half the features by trying to play the crawl just like a normal roguelike with spare heroes (and keep dying horribly).

-As soon as the player learns to navigate initial levels of the crawl game and starts employing ranged combat, light sources and other means of gaining or denying battlefield intel, it makes sense to return to the story line and play some of the remaining scenarios, which continue the plotline from the tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
+As soon as the player learns to navigate initial levels of the crawl game and starts employing ranged combat, light sources and other means of gaining or denying battlefield intel, and dies a lot, it makes sense to return to the remaining short scenarios.
+They bring forth many extra game features and tactics and prevent the player from missing half the fun by trying to play the crawl just like a normal roguelike with spare heroes (and often fail horribly).
+The extra scenarios continue the plotline from the initial tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
 The training they provide is more synthetic in nature, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric battles.
 The challenge may be, accordingly, quite tough.

-The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time and focus to beat.
+The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management, survival, gathering environment clues and guessing and countering opponents' strategies.
 The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
 On some levels he may explore and loot with a single scout eluding most opponents.
 On others he may be